 When is the SJRC open?

-Office hours are Monday through Friday, 8:30 a.m. to 5:00 p.m.
-Student groups are welcomed to reserve space for meetings from 6pm-9pm.
+Office hours are Monday through Friday, 9:30 a.m. to 5:30 p.m.
+Student groups are welcomed to reserve space for events/programs/meetings from 5:30pm-9:00pm.
 Please see the SJRC Space Usage Policy.

 Where is the SJRC located?

 The lower level of 106 St. Stephen Street, Boston, MA 02115.
 To access the SJRC you have to take the stairs to the left of the building and come in through bright RED door.

 Is the SJRC and its programs accessible?